 “The similarity of both DNA’s actually surprised us at first and we are extremely enthustiac about the positive results and growth of the embryo,” she adds.

-World News Daily Report is a fake news site, and the story was completely fabricated, but the article gained enough traction online that the North Carolina Museum of Natural Sciences published a statement informing the public that it was a hoax:
+World News Daily Report is a fake news site, and the story was completely fabricated, but the article gained enough traction online (including being copied and reproduced by multiple websites which included no disclaimers) that the North Carolina Museum of Natural Sciences published a statement informing the public that it was a hoax: